Isabel Chan

-Chan Yat Ling (陳逸寧 (Chén Yìníng)), known in the West as Isabel Chan or Yat Ling Chan, is a Chinese actress based in Hong Kong.
+Chan Yat Ling (陳逸寧 (Chén Yìníng)), known in the West as Isabel Chan or Yat Ling Chan, is a Malaysian Chinese actress based in Hong Kong.
 Chan Yat Ling is the Cantonese equivalent of her Mandarin Chinese name.
 She has been active as a Cantonese language performer since 1998 and has taken part in films, radio, television and advertising work.
-She was featured in several films directed by Pang Ho-Cheung, including the romantic comedy, Love in a Puff.
+She was featured in several films directed by Pang Ho-Cheung, including the romantic comedy Love in a Puff.

 Background

 Chan Yat Ling was born in 1979 in Malaysia, and grew up in Hong Kong where she attended Canossa College and Po Chiu Catholic Secondary School.
 At Hong Kong Shue Yan University, she studied Counseling and psychology.
 She married in 2013, and has a son, Lo Chun Hei.

 Career

 Until 2007, Isabel Chan was a full-time financial advisor.
 She has, however, modelled, acted on television and in advertising, and acted in Cantonese language films and videos from 1999; her acting debut was in 1998.
 As of 2018 she has continued to act in films.
 She has worked on Hong Kong Radio TV, making music videos.